emilkarlen/exactly/README.rst

 ------------------------------------------------------------

-When the execution of a test case starts, the current directory is set to a temporary sandbox directory.
+When the execution of a test case starts, the current directory is set to a temporary directory.

-So files and directories can be created and deleted without modifying source files etc.
+This gives the test case a sandbox where it can create and manipulate files.

 The sandbox - and all files within it - are removed when the execution ends.